Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 • Custom setup: If you prefer to map your own transactions, you can choose your own accounts and taxes for each transaction type rather than an A2X generic default.
 To do this, click the down arrow next to a transaction type and find the account you want from your Chart of Accounts list.

-• Once you’ve finished the process or made any other changes, click the Save Mapping button at the bottom of the page.
+Once you’ve finished the process or made any other changes, click the ‘Save Mapping’ button at the bottom of the page.

-• Review and post: Before sending an entry to QuickBooks, you should review the entry in A2X by going to Settlements and clicking review.
-Use the dropdown to review all information that will be posted to QuickBooks.
+Before sending an entry from A2X to QuickBooks Online, you should review the entry in A2X by going to ‘Settlements’ and clicking ‘Review’.
+Review Amazon settlements in A2X before sending to QuickBooks OnlineUse the dropdown to review all information that will be posted to QuickBooks Online.
+When you’re ready, click ‘Send to QuickBooks’.

-• Next to the payout from your sales channel, in the Action column, will be the word match.
-The A2X entry will be there and match perfectly, Click match to reconcile in one click.
+Next to the payout from your sales channel, in the ‘Action’ column, will be the word ‘Match’.
+The A2X entry will be there and match perfectly, Click ‘Match’ to reconcile in one click.

-Understands Amazon transaction types
+A2X understands Amazon transaction types

 Amazon has many transaction types that could appear on your settlement statements and must be properly accounted for.
 With A2X’s long history working with Amazon sellers, it can easily detect and accurately classify these transactions.
-Once the correct transaction type is sorted into the proper category, it’s sent to QuickBooks to be reconciled with one click.
+Once the correct transaction type is sorted into the proper category, it’s sent to QuickBooks Online to be reconciled with one click.

-Reconciles without the need for clearing account
+A2X reconciles without the need for a clearing account

 Order details are attached to the entry